o-jasper/thingscript/readme.md

   of (static)html, which can be generated using the thingscript itself.
   (`thingscript help`,`thingscript help_browser`) Users can document their own stuff too, just plunk the file in at the correct location.
+  (note: there is an important todo item to make it cover multiple thingscript directories)

 * If you expose the input of the program to the internet, its incredibly insecure.
   (Files handled as with having thingscript elements )